Quickstart your first ComBricks project

 Procentec ComBricks is a flexible, modular, range of PROFIBUS repeaters offering extensive network performance monitoring and 24/7 local data logging facilities for remote access via the inbuilt Ethernet port.
 In order to help understand more about these exceptional products, the following notes explain how to quickly start using a basic ComBricks kit for performance monitoring and logging for a single PROFIBUS network.

-This Quickstart guide is based on using an Eco Monitoring kit, as shown below, consisting of a Head Station and one single channel Repeater module (although two channel repeater shown in this photo!).
+This Quickstart guide is based on using an Eco Monitoring kit, approximately as shown below, consisting of a red fronted Head Station and one single channel Repeater module (although two channel repeater shown in this photo!).

 The kit allows checking and reporting on the status of a single PROFIBUS network, but alternative modules allow for the wider monitoring and data logging for up to 4 different PROFIBUS networks at a time.